World Cup: Tite tight-lipped on line-up for Cameroon clash

 “I have to give the players a chance, prepare everyone.
 Our goal is for the players to feel valued.
 It is an opportunity for them to show all their quality.”

-Several Brazil players were also ill last Sunday, including midfielder Lucas Paqueta who missed Saturday’s training session and was substituted off at half-time in the game against Switzerland.
+Several Brazil players were also ill last Sunday, including midfielder Lucas Paqueta who missed Saturday’s training session and was substituted at half-time against Switzerland.

 According to Brazilian television station Globo, Tite has already told the squad that he plans to give some players their first start at a World Cup match when they meet the African side, who still have a chance of qualifying.

-But Brazil are World Cup favourites for a reason, and have a talented bench.
+But Brazil are the favourites for a reason, and the five-time world champions have a talented bench.

 Besides those that Tite mentioned, there are also others like Manchester United winger Antony and Newcastle United midfielder Bruno Guimaraes who could make a difference.

-Cameroon will have a big task on their hands and they will face Brazil without their goalkeeper Andre Onana, who has been dropped from the country’s squad for disciplinary reasons.
+Cameroon will have a big task and they will face Brazil without goalkeeper Andre Onana, who has been dropped for disciplinary reasons.

-Brazil will top their group if they draw or win.
-If they lose and Switzerland win against Serbia, top spot will be decided by goal difference.
+A draw will be enough for Brazil.
+If they lose and Switzerland beat Serbia, top spot will be decided by goal difference.

-Serbia and Cameroon both need to win to have any chance of progressing in second place, which would be decided by goal difference.
+Serbia and Cameroon both need to win to have any chance of progressing place, which would be decided by goal difference.

 “We are progressing and improving.
 It is possible to beat Brazil,” said Cameroon coach Rigobert Song.